March 22 is World Water Day, so let's talk water.

 Emergency management groups are interested in the floating sensor network as a way of monitoring levees for early signs of damage, and for keeping a close watch on water flows and contamination in the case of levee breakage.
 The current model robots are fairly large, in order to hold as-yet-undetermined varieties of sensors, but the eventual goal is for something roughly the size of ping-pong balls.

-- Manna Energy is a non-profit organization that's working to deliver basic water filtration and distribution technologies powered by renewable energy.
+Manna Energy Ltd. is works to deliver basic water filtration and distribution technologies powered by renewable energy.
 They have a current project underway in Rwanda, installing solar-powered systems that clean water using ultraviolet light and sand filtering.
 When complete, this project will provide clean water to 350,000 people who currently make use of water with bacterial counts equivalent to raw sewage.
 Manna Energy will also be introducing biogas generators and high-efficiency stoves, all with the goal of improving lives in Rwanda.

 On this World Water Day, 2010, it's hard not to feel a bit of hope for the future.